Update 2018-01-22: This article was updated at the time of the stable Firefox 58 release to reflect minor UI changes as well as documentation updates.

 While the Chrome team has been spearheading the PWA effort, other browsers have been landing supporting implementations, and Mozilla has been heavily involved as well: Service Workers and Push, two of the technologies powering PWAs shipped last year in Firefox 44, and Mozillian Marcos Caceres has been heading up the Web App Manifest spec work.

-So, continuing our commitment to making PWAs a top experience on mobile, we’re pleased to announce that Firefox 58 for Android will ship with Web App Manifest support, in the form of “Add to Home screen” functionality.
+So, continuing our commitment to making PWAs a top experience on mobile, we’re pleased to announce that Firefox 58 for Android ships with Web App Manifest support, in the form of “Add to Home screen” functionality.

 When a Firefox 58 user arrives on a website that is served over HTTPS and has a valid manifest, a subtle badge will appear in the address bar: when tapped, an “Add to Home screen” confirmation dialog will slide in, through which the web app can be added to the Android home screen.
 When launched from there, the web app will be shown in the configured view mode and orientation, and it will appear as a separate entry in the app switcher.
 Note that at present,